Are you interested in growing your vegetables? If yes, then planting a vegetable garden should be high on your priority list.

 12. Learn from mistakes

-Do everything you can to avoid making mistakes when you're starting with your garden.
-If something doesn't go according to plan, learn from it instead of giving up.
-Mistakes happen, but if you can figure out why they happened, you can improve your chances of success next time.
+Do everything you can to avoid making mistakes when starting with your garden.
+If something doesn’t go according to plan, learn from it instead of giving up.
+Mistakes happen, but if you can figure out why, you can improve your chances of success next time.

 13. Choose appropriate plants

 Some plants are better suited for a particular area than others.
 For example, tomatoes love hot temperatures, while cucumbers enjoy cooler climates.
-Your local extension service will help you decide what kind of plants would be best for your climate and location.
+Your local extension service will help you decide what plants are best for your climate and location.

 14. Keep track of your harvest